Cykyrios/GodotInSim/addons/godot_insim/README.md

 `post-checkout` git hook to your `.git/hooks` directory, which will automatically symlink the `addons/godot_insim` directory to your project.

+You should also enable the `Godot InSim` plugin to enable features from autoloads.

 From there, you can manually create and manage `InSim`, `OutSim` and `OutGauge` nodes to communicate with LFS.
 If you wish to connect to multiple InSim instances, you will need to create and manage several